 I am a speech scientist interested in the sensorimotor control of speech production.
 I earned my PhD in speech-language pathology at the University of Toronto (advisor: Dr. Yana Yunusova) and completed postdoctoral training in speech neuroscience at Boston University (advisor: Dr. Frank Guenther).
 My research program investigates the brain mechanisms underlying acquired motor speech disorders, with the long-term goal of expanding the evidence-based speech therapy options available to those living with neurological disorders.

-I recently joined the Language, Cognition, and Brain Sciences Laboratory at the Queensland University of Technology as a research fellow (advisor: Dr. Greig de Zubicaray and Dr. Katie McMahon on studies investigating language outcomes following brain tumour surgery.
+I recently joined Queensland University of Technology as a research fellow, where I am collaborating with Dr. Greig de Zubicaray and Dr. Katie McMahon on studies investigating language outcomes following brain tumour surgery.
 I am also available for scientific consulting, particularly in the areas of experimental design and detailed analysis (acoustic, kinematic, computational modeling) and interpretation of data for studies of speech production.

 PhD in Speech-Language Pathology, 2018

 BSc in Speech and Language Therapy, 2011

 University College Cork

 Purpose: Open science is a collection of practices that seek to improve the accessibility, transparency, and replicability of science.
 Although these practices have garnered interest in related fields, it remains unclear whether open science practices have been adopted in the field of communication sciences and disorders (CSD).
 This study aimed to survey the knowledge, implementation, and perceived benefits and barriers of open science practices in CSD.